 - Snack: Whey protein shake and strawberries.

 - Dinner: Lean turkey meatballs, tomato sauce, and organic Parmesan cheese over your choice of pasta.

 There are some quick and easy solutions to figure out why you’re not losing weight on a cutting diet.

-We've covered a lot of content here, much of which you'll need to re-read or do extra research on.
-The most important thing to take away is that if you're already here then you've taken the first step in understanding you need a change in your life and diet to lose that stubborn body fat.
+We’ve covered a lot of content here, much of which you’ll need to re-read or do extra research on.
+The most important thing to take away is that if you’re already here, you’ve taken the first step in understanding that you need a change in your life and diet to lose that stubborn body fat.
 You now have the tools to get it on.